Trimble-tech/Hardening-DietPi/README.md

 ### Prerequisites

 1. An installed instance of DietPi Linux.
 2. If you decide to harden SSH (the option is given at runtime), you must have SSH keys setup on the server.
-Check out my script SSH-key-builder if you need help with that. **(Add link)**
+Check out my script SSH-key-builder if you need help with that. **(https://github.com/Trimble-tech/SSH-Key-Builder)**

 ### Usage